-This article excerpt by Dou Zhang, director of the Sasaki Shanghai office, was originally published in Landscape Architecture Frontier (LAF).
+This article excerpt by Dou Zhang, co-director of the Sasaki Shanghai office, was originally published in Landscape Architecture Frontier (LAF).
 It explores some of the major issues Shanghai faces such as land reclamation and ecological deterioration, as well as several strategies that would significantly mitigate these issues.
 Zhang delves into projects like Lingang’s Green Ring Park and EXPO Cultural Park, suggesting that through high-level strategic planning, landscape architecture can address both the needs of growing populations and support natural ecology.

 To read this piece in full, please access the 30th Issue of LAF.